-- Circulation of a document for comments.
+- Circulate a document for comments.
 The comments are collected and incorporated into the document.

-- Meeting agendas and notes to ensure nobody misses important information.
+- Meeting agendas and notes ensure nobody misses important information.

-- Project management (or who needs to do what by when within a guidance process).
+- Implement project management (who needs to do what by when within a guidance process).

-- Collective writing through applications such as Google Docs that manages versions, allows comments, and tracks changes.
+- Use collective writing through applications, such as Google Docs, that manages versions, allows comments, and tracks changes.